enricosada/paket-netcore-testing-as-tool/README.md

 # EXPECTED TO WORK

-- should work docker/win/osx/unix
+- the `dotnet restore .paket` should work docker/win/osx/unix
-- integration with sdk (with `dotnet build` AFTER paket exist with `dotnet restore .paket`)
+- integration with sdk wihout explicit bootstrap first (just `dotnet build`) on win. fails on unix (just do `dotnet restore .paket` first)
 - `.paket/paket` commands

 # EXPECTED TO NOT WORK (WIP)

-- `dotnet paket`. is not installed as global command. will do a workaround later.
+- `dotnet paket`.
+It's not installed as global command. will do a workaround later.
 For now, use as before `.paket/paket --version`

-# KNOW ERRORS

-- sdk 2.1 doesnt use right packages from `/packages` (see with `dotnet build src/c1 -v n`)

-# WIP

-- remove the need for `dotnet restore .paket` after a fresh clone, so just `dotnet build` will do
-- repeteable `dotnet restore .paket`
+- docker scenario, probably